tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ Leaning on this heavy staff for a moment connects you with the living earth and the boundless regenerative energy of the trees.
 If you do nothing in your turn – no move actions, no attacks or standard action, no quick or free actions, not even rolling any saves – you automatically heal using a recovery.

 **Quirk:** You start putting down roots.
 Emotional ones, to begin with.

 ---

+#### Sacred-Grove Staff

+Quick Action OR Interrupt Action against an Enemy

+1/Day

+You can cause trees to grow in the area or on the battlefield.
+Until the end of the battle (or for five minutes), nearby terrain gains the forest type in addition to its normal type, and one nearby enemy becomes stuck until the start of your next turn.

+**Quirk:** Tastes wooden objects.

+---

+#### Scythe of Reaping

+Quick Action

+1/Day

+When you drop a nonmook enemy to 0 hp, or drop the last mook in a mob, cast one of your unexpended daily or recharge spells at a level two levels lower than you (so a 5th or 6th level druid would cast a 3rd level spell; a 7th or 8th level wizard would cast a 5th level spell; and so on).
+Casting the lower-level spell doesn’t expend the daily or recharge spell.

+**Quirk:** Celebrates harvests (of all kinds).

+---